Large cruise ships, often referred to as mega-ships or floating cities, come with both advantages and disadvantages.

 Passenger Capacity (Double/Max): 5,200/6,600

-In essence, the choice between a large cruise ship and a smaller vessel depends on individual preferences and priorities.
+In essence, the choice between a large cruise ship and a smaller cruise ship depends on individual preferences and priorities.
 Some passengers prioritize the abundance of amenities and activities, while others seek a more intimate and authentic experience that smaller ships or boutique cruise lines can offer.

 There are plenty of options out there to choose from, but if you can, it would be great to cruise on both a large and smaller ship to really experience the difference.